DPS: 6 dead, 4 injured after crash in Loving County - NewsBreak

 Two passengers from the Ford were taken to Medical Center Hospital in Odessa.
 DPS said Cruz Hernandez Rubiel, 22, was in serious condition.
 Gustavo Villarreal, 30, was listed under stable condition.

-The speed limit was listed as 70 miles per hour and the road conditions were dry and clear, according to the crash report.Copyright 2022 Nexstar Media Inc. All rights reserved.
+The speed limit is listed as 70 miles per hour, and the road conditions were dry and clear, according to the crash report.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0